waggle-sensor/sage-nrp-image-search/benchmarking/benchmarks/INQUIRE/Readme.md

      make get
      ```
    >NOTE: This will copy the csv files into your current working directory from the pod
-   >Alternatively, results are stored in the `inquire-weav-results-pvc` PVC
+   >Alternatively, results are stored in the `inquire-results-pvc` PVC

 ### Results